patrickbucher/learning-angular/README.md

     - `<p *ngFor="let person of poeple; index as i">{{ i }}) {{ person }}</p>`
         - automatic variables: `index`, `first`, `last`, `odd`, `even`
     - `<ng-container>` can be used to apply structural directives without inserting additional elements into the DOM

+## Interfaces

+Generate a new interface (e.g. to be used to model domain objects):

+    ng generate interface shared/foobar

+Generates an empty interface at `src/app/shared/foobar.ts`.